fnabwire/fishmarket/system_design.md

-# 🐟 Fish Market Platform - System Design Document
+# 🐟 Fish Market Platform - System Design

 ## Overview
 This document outlines the system design for the Fish Market Platform — a web-based application that directly connects Kenyan fisherfolks to buyers, streamlining fish sales and reducing post-harvest losses in the blue economy.
 The system leverages modern web technologies (React.js, Supabase) for seamless user experiences, real-time updates, and scalability.